 Member Overloading

-CS/MO10 Do use member overloading rather than defining members with default arguments.
+CS/MO10 You should use member overloading rather than defining members with default arguments.
 Default arguments are not CLS-compliant and cannot be used from some languages.
 There is also a versioning issue in members with default arguments.
 Imagine version 1 of a method that sets an optional parameter to 123.
 When compiling code that calls this method without specifying the optional parameter, the compiler will embed the default value (123) into the code at the call site.
 Now, if version 2 of the method changes the optional parameter to 863, then, if the calling code is not recompiled, it will call version 2 of the method passing in 123 (version 1’s default, not version 2’s default).

-Good:
+Good way to avoid default arguments:

 public void Rotate(Matrix matrix)